Habits of an agile servant leader – Habit 4 (Part 2): Respect

 “We’re more productive, creative, helpful, happy and healthy” (Christine Porath 2018).

-Benefit 4: Building up strong team spirit and rapport
+Benefit 4: Build up strong team spirit and rapport

 When everyone in an organization can discuss honestly with one another, insights start to flourish as teams meet new challenges and attempt to solve problems on regular basis.
 Respect increases Scrum teams’ openness for new ideas and courage in overcoming challenges together as a team.